What This Clause Means

 Tenant Kick-Out Sales Floors Must Be Set Realistically

 The value of a tenant kick-out clause depends entirely on where the sales floor is set.
 A sales floor set far below any realistic failure scenario is worthless protection — the tenant never gets to use it.
 A sales floor set realistically at the tenant's break-even sales level is genuinely valuable.
-Calculate your break-even first: total occupancy cost (rent plus NNN) plus cost of goods and labor, divided by your gross margin, gives you the sales level at which you break even.
-Set your kick-out trigger at 80% of break-even — the point at which continuing operations is clearly not viable.
-If the landlord won't agree to a realistic floor, document the proposed floor and whether it makes economic sense for your business model.
+Break-even math frames the analysis: total occupancy cost (rent plus NNN) plus cost of goods and labor, divided by gross margin, gives the sales level at which the tenant breaks even.
+A kick-out trigger set at 80% of break-even marks the point at which continuing operations is clearly not viable.
+When a landlord won't agree to a realistic floor, whether the proposed floor makes economic sense for the tenant's business model becomes the question that decides the clause's value.

 Kick-Out Clause Timing and Notice Requirements Affect Practical Usability

 Kick-out clauses with narrow exercise windows or long advance notice requirements may be practically unusable.
 A kick-out right that must be exercised between months 24 and 26 of a lease — a 2-month window in year 2 — requires you to make your exercise decision with only 2 years of operating history, before many businesses reach profitability.
 Similarly, a 180-day advance notice requirement on a kick-out clause means you must decide 6 months before you actually leave — potentially committing to departure before you've confirmed you can get out.
-Push for multiple exercise windows (every 12 months) and 60–90 day advance notice rather than 180 days.
+Negotiated versions of this clause commonly include multiple exercise windows (every 12 months) and 60–90 day advance notice rather than 180 days.

 Kick-Out Clauses Often Require Penalties Even for Tenant-Favorable Versions

 Even tenant-favorable kick-out clauses typically require payment of some amount upon exercise — often equal to the unamortized landlord costs (TIA, landlord buildout costs, leasing commissions) plus a portion of the remaining base rent.
-A kick-out clause that requires payment of $200,000 in unamortized costs to exercise might still be worth having — but you need to model whether the kick-out payment is cheaper than the ongoing losses of continuing to operate a poor-performing location.
+A kick-out clause that requires payment of $200,000 in unamortized costs to exercise might still be worth having — the deciding comparison is whether the kick-out payment is cheaper than the ongoing losses of continuing to operate a poor-performing location.
 In many cases it is.
 The alternative — a contested default or negotiated buyout with no established price — is usually more expensive than a predetermined kick-out payment.

-What to Do If Your Landlord's Kick-Out Is Triggered
+What Happens When a Landlord's Kick-Out Is Triggered

-If you're on the tenant side of a landlord kick-out clause — meaning the landlord has the right to terminate your lease early — you need to plan for that contingency from day one.
-Know the exercise window and notice requirements.
-If the landlord gives notice of termination under the kick-out clause, confirm the notice complies with all procedural requirements — courts have found landlord kick-out clause terminations defective because they were given outside the window or failed to meet notice formalities.
-If the termination is valid, you'll need to arrange relocation on the timeline specified, which may be challenging if you're in the middle of your busy season.
+For a tenant on the receiving side of a landlord kick-out clause — meaning the landlord has the right to terminate the lease early — that contingency is part of the business plan from day one, starting with the exercise window and notice requirements.
+When a landlord gives notice of termination under a kick-out clause, whether the notice complies with all procedural requirements is the first question examined — landlord kick-out clause terminations are commonly found defective where notice was given outside the window or failed to meet notice formalities.
+If the termination is valid, relocation has to happen on the timeline specified, which may be challenging in the middle of a busy season.

-- Ensure landlord kick-out rights are limited or eliminated entirely
+- Landlord kick-out rights are commonly limited — or eliminated entirely — in negotiated leases

-- Negotiate tenant kick-out based on sales performance tied to realistic thresholds
+- Tenant kick-outs based on sales performance are commonly negotiated with realistic thresholds

-- Build in a minimum protection period (2–3 years) before any kick-out can be exercised
+- Better-drafted clauses build in a minimum protection period (2–3 years) before any kick-out can be exercised

-- Require significant notice periods (6+ months) for any landlord kick-out
+- Significant notice periods (6+ months) for any landlord kick-out are a common negotiated protection

-- Include fair compensation or moving allowance if landlord exercises kick-out
+- Tenant-favorable versions include fair compensation or a moving allowance if the landlord exercises the kick-out

-For a tenant kick-out clause: set the sales floor at 80% of your break-even sales level; allow exercise every 12 months after year 2; use 90 days advance notice; and cap the kick-out payment at actual unamortized landlord costs (not a formula).
-For a landlord kick-out clause: push to eliminate it; if you can't, narrow the exercise window to a short period in year 4 only, require 180 days notice, and require payment of your relocation costs.
+Tenant-favorable kick-out clauses commonly set the sales floor at 80% of the tenant's break-even sales level, allow exercise every 12 months after year 2, use 90 days advance notice, and cap the kick-out payment at actual unamortized landlord costs (not a formula).
+Landlord kick-out clauses are commonly eliminated in negotiation; where one survives, negotiated versions narrow the exercise window to a short period in year 4 only, require 180 days notice, and require payment of the tenant's relocation costs.

-- Ensure landlord kick-out rights are limited or eliminated entirely
+- Landlord kick-out rights are commonly limited — or eliminated entirely — in negotiated leases

-- Negotiate tenant kick-out based on sales performance tied to realistic thresholds
+- Tenant kick-outs based on sales performance are commonly negotiated with realistic thresholds

-- Build in a minimum protection period (2–3 years) before any kick-out can be exercised
+- Better-drafted clauses build in a minimum protection period (2–3 years) before any kick-out can be exercised

-- Require significant notice periods (6+ months) for any landlord kick-out
+- Significant notice periods (6+ months) for any landlord kick-out are a common negotiated protection

-- Include fair compensation or moving allowance if landlord exercises kick-out
+- Tenant-favorable versions include fair compensation or a moving allowance if the landlord exercises the kick-out

 Example Language: Bad vs. Better